 - Biostatistics: Formal assessment takes the form of two tutor-marked assignments.

-- Clinical Component: The clinical component is assessed by a written assignment, submission of clinical cases, a written examination and a structured oral examination.
+- Clinical Component: The clinical component is assessed by an OSCE, a written assignment, reflection on and presentation of clinical cases, work based assessments, a written examination and a structured oral examination.

 - Dissertation (10,000-15,000 words).